"Sometimes the only way to truly understand is to understand you can not understand."

 “I am so sorry!” he apologized with all his heart, continuing to weep.
 “I am so sorry!
 I want to take it all back!
 Please, forgive me!”

 “What?
+Zar has always blamed herself for what happened, ever since I woke up in the hospital.
 She doesn’t hate you!
 She’s never hated you!
 What would make you think something like that?”

 “She called me a Zgorb…” he despaired.